reflectoring/reflectoring.github.io/content/blog/2023/2023-12-31-deserialize-with-jsoncreator.md

 The FasterXML Jackson library is the most popular JSON parser in Java.
 Spring internally uses this API for JSON parsing.
 In the previous article we covered the [@JsonView annotation](https://reflectoring.io/jackson-jsonview-tutorial/).
 In this article, we will look at how to use the **@JsonCreator** annotation.
+Subsequently, we will also take a look at a specific use case of using this annotation in a Spring Boot application.
 For details on other commonly used Jackson annotations, refer [this article](https://reflectoring.io/jackson/).

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/jackson-jsoncreator" %}}

 ## What is @JsonCreator

-The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) helps during deserialization.
+The @JsonCreator annotation is a part of the [Jackson API](https://fasterxml.github.io/jackson-annotations/javadoc/2.13/com/fasterxml/jackson/annotation/JsonCreator.html) that helps in deserialization.
 Deserialization is a process of converting a JSON string into a java object.
 This is especially useful when we have multiple constructors/static factory methods for object creation.
 With the @JsonCreator annotation we can specify which constructor/static factory method to use during the deserialization process.

 ## Working with @JsonCreator annotation